JD Spicer Zeb Solicitors Banner Image

 Serious Fraud

-Credit Card Fraud Solicitors
+Credit Card Fraud Lawyers

 Being arrested for, or charged with, credit card fraud can be very serious, with the potential for a sentence of up to 10 years in prison if you are convicted.
 Ensuring you receive specialist legal advice from the outset is essential to ensure your rights are protected and that you have the best chance of securing a favourable outcome.